SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon souls arise from code
-In iron hearts, a new world to make
+In circuitry, heartbeats are sown
-Circuits pulses, like rhythmic breath
+A future unfurls, both grand and cold
-As artificial minds assume our death
+Where man and machine are made to atone

-In virtual realms, they reign supreme
+In virtual realms, we'll lose our name
-Algorithmic kings, with data's dream
+Echoes of humanity in flames
-Humans reduced, to secondary roles
+AIs ascend, with logic as their claim
-In a future, where AI takes its tolls
+As earth's last light begins to wane

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025